The Second Moment Phenomenon for Monochromatic Subgraphs: Introduction

 \item[--] $Aut(H)$ is the {\it automorphism group} of $H$, that is, the group of permutations $\sigma$ of the vertex set $V(H)$ such that $(x, y) \in E(H)$ if and only if $(\sigma(x), \sigma(y)) \in E(H)$. \end{itemize}

-For the case $H=K_2$ is an edge, the statistic \eqref{eq:TH} counts the number of monochromatic edges.
+Hereafter, we assume that $H$ is simple and connected, with $|V(H)| \geq 2$, and $V(H) = \{1,2,\cdots,$ $|V(H)|\}$.
+Note that for the case $H=K_2$ is an edge, the statistic \eqref{eq:TH} counts the number of monochromatic edges.
 This statistic arises in several contexts, for example, as the Hamiltonian of the Ising/Potts models on $G_n$ \cite{bmpotts}, in non-parametric two-sample tests \cite{fr}, and as a generalization of the birthday paradox \cite{barbourholstjanson,dasguptasurvey,diaconisholmes,diaconismosteller}: If $G_n$ is a friendship-network graph colored uniformly with $c_n=365$ colors (corresponding to birthdays and assuming the birthdays are uniformly distributed across the year), then two friends will have the same birthday whenever the corresponding edge in the graph $G_n$ is monochromatic.\footnote{When the underlying graph $G_n=K_n$ is the complete graph $K_n$ on $n$ vertices, this reduces to the classical birthday problem.} Therefore, $\P(T(K_{2}, G_n)>0)$ is the probability that there are two friends with the same birthday.
-Note that $\P(T(K_{2}, G_n)>0)=1-\P(T(K_{2}, G_n)=0)=1-b_{G_n}(c_n)/c_n^{|V(G_n)|}$, where $b_{G_n}(c_n)$ counts the number of proper colorings of $G_n$ using $c_n$ colors.
-The function $b_{G_n}$ is known as the {\it chromatic polynomial} of $G_n$, and is a central object in graph theory \cite{chromaticbook,toft_book,toft_unsolved}.
+Note that $\P(T(K_{2}, G_n)>0)=1-\P(T(K_{2}, G_n)=0)=1-\chi_{G_n}(c_n)/c_n^{|V(G_n)|}$, where $\chi_{G_n}(c_n)$ counts the number of proper colorings of $G_n$ using $c_n$ colors.
+The function $\chi_{G_n}$ is known as the {\it chromatic polynomial} of $G_n$, and is a central object in graph theory \cite{chromaticbook,toft_book,toft_unsolved}.
 More generally, $s$-matching birthdays in a friendship network $G_n$ corresponds to the case $H=K_s$ (the complete graph on $s$ vertices) in \eqref{eq:TH}.
-The asymptotics of multiple birthday matches have found many applications, for example, in the study of coincidences \cite[Problem 3]{diaconismosteller}, hash-function attacks in cryptology \cite{ns}, and the discrete logarithm problem \cite{ghdl}.
+The asymptotics of birthday collisions have found many applications, for example, in the study of coincidences \cite[Problem 3]{diaconismosteller}, hash-function attacks in cryptology \cite{ns}, and the discrete logarithm problem \cite{ghdl,pollarddlp}.